michael-steinert-repository/-SolidityIPFSFileUploadWeb3ReactJS/README.md

   Contracts on a Blockchain
 * Ganache: It provides a locally Blockchain for Testing Purpose
 * MetaMask: A Browser Extension to connect with the Blockchain.
 It contains the Wallet for Ethereum
-* Web3.js Connect the Browser with MetaMask Extension to the Blockchain based Website
+* Web3.js: Connect the Appication (Browser with MetaMask Extension) to the Blockchain based Website

 ### Update Dependencies (Node.js Modules)